PrivacyShield/PrivacyShield/presentation.english.md

 We intend to develop its implementation in NodeJS and Go.

-The preview draft of the presifications is already available [in its repotisitory](https://github.com/PrivacyShield/tsnl-specification/blob/main/drafts/italian.md)
+The preview draft of the specifications is already available [in its repotisitory](https://github.com/PrivacyShield/tsnl-specification/blob/main/drafts/italian.md)

 ### **P2V: Free and decentralized streaming**